 - Three dot menu: create alerts, manage events, export the monitor data as a CSV file (according to the selected time range and aggregation), duplicate, or delete it.

-Select a time frame and linechart display
+Select a time frame and line chart display

 Use the date picker to select a time frame for the data in your report and choose whether to show aggregated data in the line charts.

-Note: available aggregation levels depend on your monitoring frequency and age, from 15 minutes to a month.
+Available aggregation levels depend on your monitoring frequency and age, from 15 minutes to a month.

 Averages and trends